Generic Name: pitolisant (pi-TOE-li-sant)

 Uses for pitolisant

-Pitolisant is used to treat excessive daytime sleepiness caused by narcolepsy.
+Pitolisant is used to treat cataplexy (weak or paralyzed muscles) or excessive daytime sleepiness (EDS) in patients with narcolepsy.
 Narcolepsy is an uncontrollable desire for sleep or a sudden attack of deep sleep.

 Pitolisant is available only with your doctor's prescription.